pttry/pttdatahaku/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-`pttdatahaku` contains tools to import data from various sources, to modify data to a standardized form and to construct data bases that can be updated automatically.
+`pttdatahaku` provides tools for creating, managing and maintaining PTT’s data bases.
+This package is for PTT’s internal use.

 To use standardized analysis tools, the data has to be in standardized form.
 Unfortunately the data available from Statistics Finland and other sources vary in its form.
-This package gives the tools to create a data base with specified data sets and provides the tools and default ways of tidying the data in a standard form.
-Special emphasis is on region classifications.
+This package gives the tools to create a data bases and provides the tools and default ways of tidying the data into a standard form.

 ## Installation and set up